Worcestershire County Council: History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions which had previously been performed by unelected magistrates at the quarter sessions.
 The boroughs of Worcester and Dudley were considered large enough to provide their own county-level services and so they were made county boroughs, independent from Worcestershire County Council.
 The county council was elected by and provided services to the rest of the county, which area was termed the administrative county.
 The 1888 Act also said that any urban sanitary districts which straddled county boundaries were to be placed entirely in the county which had the majority of that district's population, which saw Worcestershire gain the part of Redditch which had been in Warwickshire.

 The first elections to the county council were held in January 1889 and it formally came into being on 1 April 1889.
 On that day it held its first official meeting at Worcester Guildhall.
 The first chairman was George Hastings, who was the Liberal Unionist Member of Parliament for East Worcestershire.

 There were a number of changes to the boundaries of the administrative county over the years.
 It ceded territory in the north-east to Birmingham on several occasions, and the complicated boundaries in the south with Gloucestershire and Warwickshire were simplified in the 1930s.
 In 1966 Oldbury was transferred to the new County Borough of Warley, which was ceremonially associated with Worcestershire but outside the administrative county controlled by the county council.

 The administrative county of Worcestershire was abolished in 1974.
 The boroughs of Halesowen and Stourbridge were transferred to the new West Midlands county, and the rest of administrative county merged with Herefordshire and the county borough of Worcester to form a new non-metropolitan county called Hereford and Worcester.
 Hereford and Worcester County Council therefore took over the old Worcestershire County Council's functions for most of its area.

 Hereford and Worcester only existed as a county for 24 years.
 It was abolished in 1998 as part of the 1990s United Kingdom local government reforms and divided into separate counties of Herefordshire and Worcestershire, with Worcestershire County Council being re-established as the upper-tier local authority for Worcestershire.

+In 2026 the government announced that Worcestershire's county and district councils would be abolished with effect from April 2028.
+The county will then be split into two unitary authorities called North Worcestershire and South Worcestershire.